Customize an instance

 props that we may set on any Mantine component instance.

-Mantine's style props are a set of props that we may set on any Mantine component.
-In that sense we can call them universal props.
-They translate to style that lives in the style attribute.
-If the component is made of nested DOM elements, the styles is added to the top-level element.
+Mantine's style props are a set of props that we may set on any Mantine component, and which aim to set a single style aspect.
+The style targets the top-level element.

 <Box m={4}></Box>